JonhSHEPARD/ics-proxy/README.md

 The `config.json` file configures all available calandars and their filters.
 You can create it by copying the `config.example.json` file.

+You can make two types of calendars :

+- `filtered`: This calendar will filter the events based on the filters specified in the `rules` property.
+- `merged`: This calendar will merge the events of the calendars specified in the `urls` property.

+### The `filtered` calendar

+The first property required for a `filtered` calendar is the `url` property, which specifies the url of the ics file to use.
+You can then make the filters using the `rules` property.
+You can also decide what to do with the events that match the filters using the `operations` property.

 The filters make it possible to create a compicated if statement.

 The following json: